jinhyunpark2459/jinhyunpark2459.github.io/_projects/double_pendulum.md

 {}^I\mathbf{\omega}^{B_2}=-\dot{\theta}_2cos(\phi_2)\hat{b}_{2,1}+\dot{\phi}_2\hat{b}_{2,2}-\dot{\theta}_2sin(\phi_2)\hat{b}_{2,3}
 $$

 The two equations above give us the angular velocity components that we need to compute the kinetic energy of the system.
-Next, we need to derive expressions for the velocity components of the two pendulums.
+Next, we need to derive expressions for the COM velocity components of the two pendulums.
 For the first pendulum, the expression is the same as it was for the single pendulum case:

 $$
 v_{1,x} = \frac{l}{2}\dot{\phi}_1cos(\phi_1)